The Coronavirus Job Retention Scheme offers grant funding to support employers whose operations have been severely affected by coronavirus (COVID-19).

 - Provided you have written consent from the employee, you can pay them 80% of their wages.
 However, if you choose to top-up this to their usual salary amount, no funding is available for this extra 20%.

-- Claims for the funding can be made at least every 3 weeks and will need to be submitted online through a portal, separately to your normal payroll submissions.
+- Claims need to be submitted online through a portal, separately to your normal payroll submissions.

-- To claim you will need your PAYE reference number, the number of furloughed employees, the dates of your claim, the amount of the claim, your bank details and your contact details;
+- To claim you will need your PAYE reference number, the number of furloughed employees, the dates of your claim, the amount of the claim, individual employee details, your bank details and your contact details;

 - Deductions for PAYE tax, employee national insurance and employee pension contributions will still be due on the employee’s earnings;